amejiarosario/amejiarosario.github.io/source/_posts/2018-07-28-Self-balanced-Binary-Search-Trees-with-AVL-tree-Data-Structure-for-beginners.md

 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.4/MathJax.js?config=TeX-MML-AM_CHTML" async></script>

-Binary Search Trees are used for many things that we might not be aware of.
-For instance: Website's databases use trees to search data more efficiently.
-HTML DOM elements are represented as a tree.
-For trees to be effective they need to be balanced.
+Binary Search Trees (BST) is used for many things that we might not be aware of.
+For instance: in compilers to generate syntax trees, cryptography and in compressions algorithms used in JPG and MP3.
+However, search trees need to be balanced to be fast.
 So, we are going to discuss how to keep the BST balanced as you add and remove elements.

 <!-- more -->